 Path lighting combines aesthetics with functionality.
 The right choice of lighting can transform the appearance of your yard in the evening.
 It also improves outdoor safety by making it easier to navigate after the sun has set.

-We put together this short guide on the best path lighting ideas to inspire you.
-If you want to illuminate the hard work that you’ve put into your landscaping, here are some path lighting tips to consider.
+We compiled this short guide on the best path-lighting ideas to inspire you.
+If you want to illuminate the hard work you’ve put into landscaping, here are some path-lighting tips to consider.

 1. Use Your Turf